VeoliaUKI/veolia-uki-iot-pki/README.md

 We create a private key and a CSR for the Issuer CA. The configuration is taken from the `[req]` section of the Issuer CA configuration file.

 ### Create Issuer CA Certificate
+Execute the following commands to create the Issuer CA certificate.
 ```
 openssl ca \
     -config etc/root-ca.conf \